DarkoMonzioCompagnoni/DarkoMonzioCompagnoni/README.md

-### Welcome 👋 my name is Darko, I am a Data Analyst with marketing experience
+### Welcome 👋 my name is Darko, I am a Data Analyst with experience in marketing

 - 🔭 I’m currently working on a Tableau dashboard for Customer Analysis
 - 🌱 I’m currently learning Data Analysis on Python